bickfordb/qa/readme.md

 ### Test prerequisites (aka setup/teardown)

 Tests often have prequisites that need to be fulfilled before they run.
 These prerequisites usually come in the form of setting up and tearing down data or resources that the test depends on.
-To add a requirement to a test like this, invoke the testcase decorator like "@qa.testcase(requires=[requirement1, requirement2, ...])".
+To add a requirement to a test like this, invoke the testcase decorator like `@qa.testcase(requires=[requirement1, requirement2, ...])`.
 Each requirement function is a context manager which is nested around the test.
-The requirement function is called with a "context" object argument that can be used to exchange data with the test function.
+The requirement function is called with a `context` object argument that can be used to exchange data with the test function.
 Multiple requirement functions can be supplied and they will be nested around the test run in the order listed.

-Here's an example of using the "qa.testcase" "requires" parameter:
+Here's an example of using the `qa.testcase` `requires` parameter:

-    import contextlib

-    import qa

-    @contextlib.contextmanager
-    def setup_sun_should_rise(context):
-        context.sun = True
-        yield
-        del context.sun

-    @qa.testcase(requires=[setup_sun_should_rise]):
-    def sun_should_rise(context):
-        qa.expect_eq(context.sun, True)

     @contextlib.contextmanager
     def setup_user(context):